blkluv/luvgames/data/blog/solutions/recovering-billions-in-racial-justice-pledges-with-blockchain-tech.md

 * Intel: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.
 * Johnson & Johnson: Pledged $100 million and donated $10 to ?

-Be the first person to complete the quest of creating the full list[here](https://zealy.io/c/luvnft/questboard/)
+Be the first person to complete the quest of creating the full list [here](https://zealy.io/c/luvnft/questboard/)

 Out of all of these donations 50% of the pledges went to two of four non-profits.